 The "Bachelorette" star picked Abasolo on the finale of Season 13 and they married in 2019.

-This pair met on the spinoff series "Bachelor in Paradise" in 2018 and is currently engaged.
+This pair met on the spinoff series "Bachelor in Paradise" in 2018 and is married in April 2021 after having to postpone their wedding because of the pandemic.

-Roper and Tolbert also met on "BIP" Season 2 and have two kids together.
-They married in January 2016 in a televised wedding.
+Roper and Tolbert also met on "BIP" Season 2 and married in January 2016 in a televised wedding.

 Lowe proposed to Giudici on the 17th season on "The Bachelor" in 2013.
 They married in 2015 and now have three kids together: two sons and a daughter.